fiatjaf/noflux-website/content/docs/rules.md

 <h2 id="feed-filtering-rules">Feed Filtering Rules <a class="anchor" href="#feed-filtering-rules" title="Permalink">¶</a></h2>

-Miniflux has a basic filtering system that allows you to ignore or keep articles.
+Noflux has a basic filtering system that allows you to ignore or keep articles.

 ### Block Rules

 Block rules ignore articles with a title, an entry URL, a tag or an author that match the regex ([RE2 syntax](https://golang.org/s/re2syntax)).

-For example, the regex `(?i)miniflux` will ignore all articles with a title that contains the word Miniflux (case insensitive).
+For example, the regex `(?i)noflux` will ignore all articles with a title that contains the word Noflux (case insensitive).

 Ignored articles won't be saved into the database.